Applications for Summer 2023 are now OPEN.

 Humanities Without Walls (HWW) is a consortium of humanities centers and institutes at 16 major research universities throughout the Midwest and beyond.
-Based at the Humanities Research Institute at the University of Illinois at Urbana-Champaign (UIUC), HWW is funded by The Andrew W. Mellon Foundation.
+Based at the Humanities Research Institute at the University of Illinois at Urbana-Champaign (UIUC), HWW is funded by the Mellon Foundation.

-In summer 2022, the University of Michigan’s Institute for the Humanities will host HWW’s annual summer workshop for doctoral students interested in learning about diverse careers for humanists.
+In summer 2023, the University of Minnesota, College of Liberal Arts will host HWW’s annual summer workshop for doctoral students interested in learning about diverse careers for humanists.
 Through a series of workshops, talks, and site visits, participants will learn how to imagine possible futures and leverage their skills and humanities training towards careers in the private sector, the nonprofit world, arts administration, public media and many other fields.
-Ann Arbor, Michigan will serve as the primary location for workshop activities.
-The location will provide students with the opportunity to experience the vibrant humanities ecosystem that exists in the region, including Detroit.
+Students must be in residence in Minneapolis for the duration of the workshop and are expected to attend all workshop activities.

 We invite applications from doctoral students pursuing degrees in the humanities and humanistic social sciences for the two-week summer workshop.
 This is a limited submission application.
 Eligible doctoral students must be nominated for this fellowship by their home institutions, and only one nomination may be made to HWW by each university.
-To be considered, interested doctoral students must submit their applications to their home universities’ humanities center director, graduate college dean, or equivalent by November 1, 2021.
+To be considered, interested doctoral students must submit their applications to their home universities’ humanities center director by November 1, 2022.
 Do not submit your applications directly to HWW.

 About the Workshop: